US House win by ex-combat pilot cements Republican control - NewsBreak

 In California, the primary House battlegrounds are Orange County — a suburban expanse southeast of Los Angeles that was once a GOP stronghold but has become increasingly diverse and Democratic — and the Central Valley, an inland stretch sometimes called the nation’s salad bowl for its agricultural production.

-The tightest remaining contest in the state emerged in the Central Valley, where Democrat Adam Gray seized a tissue-thin lead over Republican John Duarte for an open seat in District 13.
+The tightest remaining contest in the state emerged in the Central Valley, where Democrat Adam Gray seized a tissue-thin lead after Republican John Duarte jumped ahead by 84 votes in a fight for an open seat in District 13.

 Underscoring the closeness of the race, Gray’s campaign formed a committee to begin raising money to finance a possible recount.
 The latest returns showed Gray leading by 600 votes, with nearly 85% of the ballots tabulated.

 In Orange County, Democratic Rep. Katie Porter was holding a nearly 3-point edge over Republican Scott Baugh in one of the nation’s marquee races.
-Baugh had slashed her lead in half earlier this week, but Porter, a star of the party’s progressive wing, rebounded.
+Baugh had slashed her lead in half earlier this week as counting continued.
+But Porter, a star of the party’s progressive wing, rebounded.
 About 90% of the votes had been counted.

 In the Central Valley’s 22nd District, where about two-thirds of the votes have been counted, Republican Rep. David Valadao, who voted to impeach then-President Donald Trump, had a 5.6-point margin over Democrat Rudy Salas.